 On the way back we stopped at “Burgerville,” an indigenous Oregon fast food chain.
 I got a bacon cheeseburger made with Tillamook cheddar—Tillamook being the Oregon dairy cooperative.
 K. got an eggnog milkshake.
 I love eggnog but usually find eggnog derivatives gross.
 This milkshake, though, was so smooth and creamy.
 It perfectly replicated the taste of eggnog in milkshake form.

 Tomorrow we’re going to the coast.
 On Tuesday, before my red-eye, we are going to a nudist hot springs up in the mountains.
 K.’s mom, once she heard I was coming, made reservations for their entire family, plus me.
 Yesterday we went to Portland.
 I spent an hour in Powell’s.
 It has an entire section on marijuana, and a huge stack of signed copies of M.’s former colleague’s magnum opus, “The Food Lab.”
 At S.’s recommendation, I got coffee at the roaster that supplies Bartavelle.
 We saw a food cart selling Iraqi food.
 I got coffee from a coffee shop for dogs (“Java Hound”).
-K. is [redacted], so as a result [redacted].
+K. is on some sort of new medication that doesn’t let her drink alcohol, so as a result has been scarfing down pot brownies.

 It was foggy in Portland, but not so foggy that we couldn’t see Mount Hood and Mt.
 St. Helens.
 Only their tops were visible.
 They were floating above the city, like detached gods.
 (In Mt.
 St. Helens’s case, like a deposed god.)
 Mt Fuji looks like that from Tokyo, and so does Mt.
 Rainier from Seattle.